Mark Tluszcz: Career

-Controversy
+Stances and views

-Tluszcz drew controversy in April 2015 when he stated that the majority of 'unicorn' companies (those claiming to be worth over $1bn) were in fact 'fakies'.
+In April 2015, Tluszcz stated that the majority of 'unicorn' companies (those claiming to be worth over $1bn) were in fact 'fakies'.
 Later in the year the technology industry experienced a significant correction with many highly prized companies seeing their values slashed.
 Having been valued at over $1bn in 2015, Shazam was acquired by Apple in 2017 in a deal thought to be worth $400m.

-In April 2016 and amid growing excitement in the fintech sector, Tluszcz attracted controversy again by writing about a 'fintech mirage' in an article published by the Financial Times which advised investors to ignore the hype about fintech, called for greater regulation and raised concerns about the peer-to-peer lending sector.
-Weeks later peer-to-peer lending platform Lending Club revealed on its earnings call that the CEO had been removed for unethical behaviour.
+In April 2016 and amid growing excitement in the fintech sector, Tluszcz wrote about a 'fintech mirage' in an article published by the Financial Times which advised investors to ignore the hype about fintech, called for greater regulation and raised concerns about the peer-to-peer lending sector.
+Weeks later peer-to-peer lending platform Lending Club revealed on its earnings call that the CEO, Renaud Laplanche, had been removed for unethical behaviour.
 The company's stock crashed 50%, seeing its market capitalization fall by $1.5bn over the following two weeks.
 He also predicted that app-only banks may struggle to gain the trust of consumers and grow their customer base.

 Tluszcz has also expressed doubts over the business models of Gig economy companies such as Uber and Deliveroo which have been accused of not paying adequate wages and taxes.
 He predicted these businesses will have to go through massive structural changes driven by individual countries’ laws.
 When Deliveroo listed on the stock market in 2021 it fell 26% and was referred to bankers as ‘worst IPO in London’s history’.